Frank Capra: Awards and honors

 In 1972, Capra received the Golden Plate Award of the American Academy of Achievement.

 In 1974, Capra was awarded the Inkpot Award.

 In 1975, Capra was awarded the Golden Anchor Award by the U.S. Naval Reserve's Combat Camera Group for his contribution to World War II Naval photography and production of the "Why We Fight" series.
 The award ceremony included a video salute by President Ford.
 Attending were many of Capra's favorite actors including Jimmy Stewart, Donna Reed, Pat O'Brien, Jean Arthur, and others.

 An annual It's a Wonderful Life celebration that Capra attended in 1981, during which he said, "This is one of the proudest moments of my life," was recounted in The New Yorker.

-He was nominated six times for Best Director and seven times for Outstanding Production/Best Picture.
+In the Academy Awards he was nominated six times for Best Director and seven times for Outstanding Production/Best Picture.
 Out of six nominations for Best Director, Capra received the award three times.
 He briefly held the record for winning the most Best Director Oscars when he won for the third time in 1938, until this record was matched by John Ford in 1941, and then later surpassed by Ford in 1952.
 William Wyler also matched this record upon winning his third Oscar in 1959.

 The Academy Film Archive has preserved two of Capra's films, The Matinee Idol (1928) and Two Down and One to Go (1945).